 I speak from experience…that line is long.

 My family used to always order that ham, but a few years ago we all agreed that we were done with it.
 It’s too sweet, it’s overly expensive and I already told you about that line!

 For this slow cooker ham, I chose a semi boneless spiral sliced ham from Wellshire Farms that was fully cooked and wood smoked.

 I highly recommend this ham — the smoky flavor was amazing with my sweet and savory glaze, and spiral sliced hams are so much easier to slice too!

-I like to add a bit of water in the bottom of the slow cooker to keep the ham moist.
-The glaze will help keep it moist as well, so the water is really just added insurance. 🙂
+- Add a bit of water in the bottom of the slow cooker to keep the ham moist.

-Slice up your ham and you’re ready to eat!
+- Slice your ham and you’re ready to eat!